Saturday, January 27, 2024

 Huh.

-But there's another rabbit hole to dice down.
+But there's another rabbit hole to dive down.
 Invest in Education has a Facebook page, and that page, with the exception of a slow period from late 2020-2021, has been active almost daily since it was set up.
 That set-up happened on September 11, 2017-- only it was started at the page for My Kids Future (a few weeks later, someone changed the name to My Kid's Future).

 My Kid's Future was yet another pro-choice website, a "special project of the #EdTaxCredit50 and Invest in Education coalitions."
 Weirdly enough, the English language version of the website is down, but the Spanish language one is up.
 Edtaxcredit50 has its own dormant Facebook page, launched on April 20, 2017.
 They set up a Twitter account at the same time and crumped out around late 2021.
 Invest in Education also had a Twitter account that started in October of 2013 as @OpportunityInEd, another account that joined in May 2009 and is still kicking, and there's also @Investined, which is a suspended account.
 All of their social media has followed the standard pandemic outrage-learning loss panic narrative.